 Customer Service Week is an international celebration of the importance of customer service and of the people who serve and support customers on a daily basis.

 A high point in the week’s long history came in 1992 when the U.S. Congress proclaimed Customer Service Week a nationally recognized event, which is celebrated annually during the first full week in October.
+(See the full proclamation below.)

-Over the years, thousands of companies across the United States and around the world have celebrated Customer Service Week.
+Over the years, thousands of companies across the United States and around the globe have celebrated Customer Service Week.
 They represent leading financial, healthcare, insurance, manufacturing, retailing, hospitality, communications, nonprofits, and educational organizations, as well as government agencies, and others.

 Last year, they represented all 50 U.S. states and over 60 countries.
 Click to see some of the many organizations celebrating Customer Service Week.